sak03/analog_clock/README.md

 # analog_clock
-This is the real time clock of analog type.
+This is the model project of real time analog clock.